-The Source and Target tab in the Source section on the left presents the tree of ESX(i) hosts+vApps/VMs included into the backup task.
+The Source tab presents the tree of ESX(i) hosts+vApps/VMs included into the backup task.
 The tree is build up dynamically.
-If there was an entire ESX(i) host selected for backup, then this tree will be shown for the current state of the machines (the same list) same as in VMware IC.
+If there was an entire ESX(i) host selected for backup, then this tree will be shown for the current state of the machines (the same list) same as in VMWare IC.
 To the right of the ESX(i) host there should be a mark that the entire group is being backed up ("All virtual machines" mark).
-Here is an example:
+Here is an example of the possible values for the Source tab contents: